andererandre/UnicodeInsert/README.md

 UnicodeInsert
 =============

-Sublime Text 2 package to insert Unicode encoded special characters by either Unicode name or LaTeX command.
+UnicodeInsert is a Sublime Text package to insert special characters by either Unicode name or LaTeX command.

 Default Hotkeys
 ---------------